 Herbs for self-love can be used in a variety of different ways.
 Some are great brewed as tea, whilst others can be applied topically as creams or balms.

-For example, to use rosemary for self-love, add a few drops of rosemary essential oil to your diffuser or bath.
-You can also add a sprig of rosemary to your favorite self-care products, like lotions or soaps.
-Pairing herbs for self-love with self-awareness and manifestation practices, such as daily affirmations is a great way to remind yourself of the wonderful human being you are.
+• Combining Practices: Enhance your experience by pairing herbal practices with yoga or meditation to deepen your connection with yourself.
+Pairing herbs for self-love with self-awareness practices, such as daily affirmations, is a great way to remind yourself of the wonderful human being you are.

 Why is self-love important?